wahyd4/knowledge/categories/java.md

 - Ant
 	- task based

+## Composition or inheritance

+Think of containment as a has a relationship.
+A car "has an" engine, a person "has a" name, etc.

+Think of inheritance as an is a relationship.
+A car "is a" vehicle, a person "is a" mammal, etc.

 ## Useful tips

 ### Iterate map
 	- for (Map.Entry<String, String> entry : map.entrySet()) { }
 ###  List to array